digital-chemistry-laboratory/morfeus/README.md

+#README IS OUT OF DATE

 # Steriplus
-A Python package for calculation of Sterimol parameters.
+A Python package for calculation of steric descriptors.
 Steriplus can be run either as a command line script or imported as a module.

 ## Example
 #### Input
 ```
-steriplus isobutane.xyz 2 1
+steriplus_sterimol isobutane.xyz 2 1
 ```

 #### Output